Populating 3D Scenes by Learning Human-Scene Interaction: Introduction

 Humans constantly interact with the world around them.
 We move by walking on the ground; we sleep lying on a bed; we rest sitting on a chair; we work using touchscreens and keyboards.
 Our bodies have evolved to exploit the affordances of the natural environment and we design objects to better ``afford'' our bodies.
 While obvious, it is worth stating that these physical interactions involve \jargonContact.
 Despite the importance of such interactions, existing representations of the human body do not explicitly represent, support, or capture them.

-In computer vision human pose is typically estimated in isolation from the \threeD scene, while in computer graphics \threeD scenes are often scanned and reconstructed without people.
+In computer vision, human pose is typically estimated in isolation from the \threeD scene, while in computer graphics \threeD scenes are often scanned and reconstructed without people.
 Both the recovery of humans in scenes and the automated synthesis of realistic people in scenes remain challenging problems.
 Automation of this latter case would reduce animation costs and open up new applications in augmented reality.
 Here we take a step towards automating the realistic placement of \threeD people in \threeD scenes with realistic contact and semantic interactions (Fig.~\ref{fig:teaser}).
 We develop a novel \emph{body-centric} approach that relates \threeD body shape and pose to possible world interactions.
 Learned parametric \threeD human models \cite{Anguelov05,joo2018total,SMPL:2015,SMPL-X:2019} represent the shape and pose of people accurately.
-We employ the \smplX \cite{SMPL-X:2019} model, which includes the hand and face, as it supports reasoning about contact between the body and the world.
+We employ the \smplX \cite{SMPL-X:2019} model, which includes the hands and face, as it supports reasoning about contact between the body and the world.

 While such body models are powerful, we make three \emph{key observations}.
 First, human models like \smplX \cite{SMPL-X:2019} do not explicitly model \jargonContact.
 Second, not all parts of the body surface are equally likely to be in contact with the scene.
 Third, the poses of our body and scene semantics are highly intertwined.
 Imagine a person sitting on a chair; body contact likely includes the buttocks, probably also the back, and maybe the arms.
-Think of someone writing on a whiteboard; their feet are likely in \jargonContact with the floor, and the writing hand is in \jargonContact with the whiteboard.
+Think of someone opening a door; their feet are likely in \jargonContact with the floor, and their hand is in \jargonContact with the doorknob.

 Based on these observations, we formulate a novel model, that makes human-scene interaction (\hsi) an explicit and integral part of the body model.
 The key idea is to encode \hsi in an ego-centric representation built in \smplX.
 This effectively extends the \smplX model to capture \jargonContact and the semantics of \hsi in a body-centric representation.
 We call this \modelname for \emph{\modelnameAcronym}.
 Specifically, for every vertex on the body and every pose, \modelname defines a probabilistic \featMap that encodes the probability that the vertex is in contact with the world and the distribution of semantic labels associated with that contact.